zmartzone/lua-resty-openidc/README.md

 Disclaimer
 ----------

-*This software is open sourced by ZmartZone IAM.
-For commercial support you can contact [ZmartZone IAM](https://www.zmartzone.eu) as described above in the [Support](#support) section.*
+*This software is open sourced by ZmartZone IAM but not supported commercially as such.
+Any questions/issues should go to the Github Discussions or Issues tracker.
+See also the DISCLAIMER file in this directory.*